regiellis/go-civitai-sdk/README.md

 ---

 >[!TIP]
-> **Zero Dependencies Magic!** ✨ This SDK uses **only Go's standard library** - no external dependencies, no version conflicts, no headaches.
+> **Zero Dependencies Magic!** ✨ This API Wrapper uses **only Go's standard library** - no external dependencies, no version conflicts, no headaches.
 Just pure Go goodness that compiles to a single binary and works everywhere Go works!

 >[!IMPORTANT]
 > **Ready for Production!** 🚀 This SDK provides complete coverage of the CivitAI REST API with proper error handling, context support, and type safety.
 It's battle-tested and ready for both hobby projects and production applications.